Full Body Workouts vs Split Training: Which Method Yields Better Results?

 Understanding Full Body Workouts

-Full body workouts target all major muscle groups in a single session.
-This method is especially beneficial for those with limited time to exercise throughout the week.
+Full body workouts involve exercising all major muscle groups in one session, typically 2-3 times a week.
+This approach is ideal for those with limited time who want to maximize their workouts.
+Here's a structured breakdown:

 Warm-Up (5 minutes)